InvoiceShelf/docs/docs/install/docker.md

 > 📝 NOTE
 >
-> In the future this section will not be necessary as we will implement a docker install detection system.
+> In the future this section will not be necessary, as we will implement a docker install detection system.

 > ⚠️ IMPORTANT
 >